 - Buildings straight line allocation over the remaining life of the property as estimated by the valuer.
 The remaining life of the buildings range from 2 50 years - Vehicles, plant and equipment straight line allocation over the remaining useful life as estimated by a suitably qualified officer.
-Vehicles are depreciated over 5 - 20 years and plant and equipment is depreciated over 3 - 25 years - Land depreciation is not applied to land - No residual value is accounted for - No depreciation is accounted for in the year of acquisition but is accounted for in the year of disposal.
+Vehicles are depreciated over 5 - 20 years and plant and equipment is depreciated over 3 - 25 years - Land depreciation is not applied to land - No residual value is accounted for.

-Where an item of Property, Plant and Equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.
+Where an item of property, plant and equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.
 Only components above 10% of the total asset value would be considered for componentisation.